 Local employment agencies (Agentur für Arbeit): The mission of employment agencies is to help people in their search for a job.
 You can find a local employment agency in nearly all towns and cities in Germany.

-Talent profile: Take positive action yourself by publishing your own job ad on the Internet, on business networks, on the Federal Employment Agency’s job portal or other job portals.
+Talent profile: Take positive action yourself by publishing your resume on the internet, on business networks, on the Federal Employment Agency’s job portal, or other job portals.
 Interested companies will then respond to your advertisement.

-Job fairs (Job Messe): In each city, job fairs organized regularly, often at fair halls, public places or universities.
+Job fairs (Job Messe): In each city, job fairs are organized regularly, often at fair halls, public places, or universities.
 There you will have the opportunity to make direct contact with companies.

-Friends and family: If some of your friends or family members already had the experience of working in Germany, they can share helpful information and important contacts.
+Friends and family: If some of your friends or family members already had the experience of working in Germany, they can share helpful information and essential contacts.